uc-cdis/gen3.org/content/resources/user/_index.md

 We believe that rapid innovation is most effectively achieved through an open infrastructure environment where portability and compatibility are maximized and knowledge is distributed broadly.

-For more information visit: [CDIS Guiding Principles](https://cdis.uchicago.edu/guiding-principles)
+For more information visit: [CTDS Guiding Principles](https://cdis.uchicago.edu/guiding-principles).

 <h3>Support</h3>
 Operation of the Gen3 commons is supported by generous grants from Amazon Web Services' [Grants for Research Credit Program](https://aws.amazon.com/research-credits/) and Microsoft Azure's [Research Grant Program](https://www.microsoft.com/en-us/research/academic-program/microsoft-azure-for-research/).